Published on :

 Meeting with a prisoner in Dakar

 Where did this idea come from?
 Nancy Mbaye explains first of all that she grew up “in the social”.
 Raised by her maternal grandparents in Dakar, not by her parents. ” I lived like a very spoiled child.
 My grandfather was a customs officer and my grandmother had her heart on her sleeve.
 She shared a lot, all the time.
-Continuing to do so is also a way of repairing my suffering, of fighting to survive.
+Continuing to do so is also a way of repairing my suffering, of fighting to survive.”

 As a teenager, she dreams of becoming an air hostess, but keeps her feet on the ground.
 At 13, she meets an incarcerated woman while on vacation with her uncle, who was a prison director.
 “Prisoners of good behavior came to the house to clean up.
 I asked a lady how she did during her period, and she didn’t answer me.
 I always remember her look, full of tears”.

 His first reaction is to act.
 Especially since in her uncle’s office, she observes from the window the prison courtyard, where the sad faces of the inmates break her heart. ” I said to myself that something had to be done.
-I started to give tampons and pads, with the small notes of 1000 CFA francs that I could receive. »
+I started to give tampons and pads, with the small notes of 1000 CFA francs that I might receive. »

 A European itinerary, from Turin to Brussels